AndreyNevolin/wtmlib/README.md

 bugs in the code
 4. `make log_debug` combines `log` and `debug` modes

-After building the library you may also build an example code.
+After building the library you may also build example code.
 Just run:
 ```
 make example
 ```